MC/DC

 2. Free gas, constant XS model for thermal scattering

-• Support almost all nuclides
+• Supports almost all nuclides

 • Geometry